dragongesa/flutter-service-app/README.md

 This is service app based on flutter.

+# How to Use

+First Install the backend at here https://github.com/dragongesa/service-app-flutter-backend Then Clone this!

 ## Getting Started

 This project is a starting point for a Flutter application.